Austin Nola: College career

-The Colorado Rockies selected Nola in the 48th round of the 2008 MLB Draft, but he chose not to sign with the team, instead committing to play college baseball for Louisiana State University (LSU).
-Seeking to improve an infield defense that had gone 40 games without a successful double play in 2009, LSU moved junior DJ LeMahieu to second base and made freshman Nola their starting shortstop.
+The Colorado Rockies selected Nola in the 48th round of the 2008 MLB Draft, but he chose not to sign, instead committing to play college baseball for Louisiana State University (LSU).
+Seeking to improve an infield defense that went 40 games without a successful double play in 2009, LSU moved junior DJ LeMahieu to second base and made freshman Nola their starting shortstop.
 Nola played well at the position and batted .240 with 27 runs, 18 RBIs, and three home runs during the regular season.
 In the 2009 College World Series, Nola batted .250 with four runs and one home run.
-He boasted a perfect 1.000 fielding percentage, making no errors in 24 chances as LSU won its sixth championship.
+He had a perfect 1.000 fielding percentage, making no errors in 24 chances as LSU won its sixth championship.

 Returning to LSU as a sophomore in 2010, Nola started all 63 regular-season games at shortstop, batting .320 with 50 runs, 52 RBIs, and five home runs.
 That year, LSU beat Alabama for their third straight Southeastern Conference (SEC) championship title, and Nola was named the tournament Most Valuable Player (MVP).
 Later that year, Nola played collegiate summer baseball for the Harwich Mariners of the Cape Cod Baseball League.
 He returned to LSU as a junior in 2011, starting as the shortstop in all 56 games.
 On April 10, while playing against Arkansas, Nola hit a grand slam in the sixth inning of an eventual 5–4 defeat.
-In addition to being the first grand slam of Nola's career, it was the only one by an LSU player during the 2011 season.
+In addition to being the first grand slam of Nola's career, it was the only one by an LSU player during that season.

 Nola played for Harwich again during the 2011 season, batting .217 in 39 games with 15 RBIs and 17 runs scored.
-Both Nola and his younger brother were selected by the Toronto Blue Jays in the 2011 MLB Draft, but both brothers chose LSU over signing with the team.
+Both Nola and his younger brother were selected by the Toronto Blue Jays in the 2011 MLB Draft, but both brothers chose LSU over signing professionally.
 Austin returned to finish his senior year, while Aaron was starting as a freshman.
 He collected his second career grand slam on April 13, 2012, in a 10–2 victory over Alabama.
-LSU made it through several regional rounds of the 2012 NCAA Division I baseball tournament but fell to the Stony Brook Seawolves in their Cinderella run to the College World Series.
-At the end of his college career, Nola was awarded the Wally Pontiff Academic Achievement Award as the top scholar-athlete on LSU's baseball team.
+LSU made it through several regional rounds of the NCAA Division I baseball tournament but fell to the Stony Brook Seawolves in their Cinderella run to the College World Series.
+At the end of his college career, Nola was awarded the Wally Pontiff Academic Achievement Award as the top student-athlete on LSU's baseball team.
 He batted .299 during his senior season, with four home runs and 43 RBIs in 64 games.